SCIENCE-OPEN/mmassx/readme.md

-This fork of the mMass 5.5.0 repo (xxao\\mMass) has been extensively updated to run with Python 3.9 / NumPy 1.20.3 / wxPython 4.1.1.
+This fork of the mMass 5.5.0 repo (xxao\\mMass) has been extensively updated to run with
+	python 3.9
+	numPy 1.20.3
+	wxPython 4.1.1
+	pandas 1.3.4

-Some additional changes have been made to allow zooming in on annotated or unannotated peaks, and to import .csv files
+Some additional changes have been made to allow
+	zooming in on annotated or unannotated peak import of .csv files
+	lookup in KEGG for mass-to-formula

 ========= original readme: =========
 # Official mMass Repository